TigranMelkonian/FinalRProject/README.md

 # FinalRProject
 Final R Project

-Data I used :
-I only used the fireincident data files, from the years of 2007-2015, to analyze whether or not there was an increase in the number of fires caused by electrical malfunctions over the years of 2007-2015
+The purpose of this project was to gain experience in using R for MA415(Data  Science in R) analyze whether or not there was an increase in the number of fires caused by electrical malfunctions.
+I used data from the National Fire Incident Reporting System (FIRS) to investigate causes of fatal residential fires in the period 2006 - 2015.
+I mainly explore the data related to residential fires.
+Throughout the project I use R(tidyr,dplyr,foreign,ggplot2,stringr,and data.table) to showcase graphical techniques, statistical methods, and two interactive web apps (shiny).